jeetaz/dashboard/README.md

 Dashboard Demos
 =========

-This rep contains the sample dashboard demos.
+This repository contains the sample dashboard demos prepared and enhanced from various references found.
+You can extend these demos as per your needs.

 @jeetaz